syrkuit/kodi-docker/README.md

 Once you have a working image, it's time to look at dropping unnecessary privileges.

-First, while the container is running with `--privileged`, note the devices in use by running the following command on the host: ``sudo lsof -p `pgrep Xorg` | grep /dev/``
+First, while the container is running with `--privileged`, note the devices in use by running the following command on the host: ``sudo lsof -p `pgrep kodi-xbm` | grep /dev/``

 Second, replace the `--privileged` flag with `--cap-add ALL`, and make the necessary devices available within the container with `--device`.
 Keep running the docker command until you find the right combination.
-The following error messages are pretty common:

-* `parse_vt_settings: Cannot open /dev/tty0 (No such file or directory)`: need to add `/dev/tty0`
-* `xf86OpenConsole: Cannot open virtual console 2 (No such file or directory)`: need to add `/dev/tty2`
-* `no screens found`: need to add `/dev/dri`

 Once things look good, remove the `--cap-add ALL` flag and see if things still work.
 If yes, great, you're done, otherwise work through the list of [capabilities](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) until you find the necessary one(s).